FOLLOW US

 Tunisia allows many nationals to visit for tourism purposes without a visa for varying durations.
 These countries include:

-Africa: Algeria, Angola, Burkina Faso, Cape Verde, Comoros, Ivory Coast, Equatorial Guinea, Gabon, Gambia, Guinea, Guinea Bissau, Libya, Mali, Mauritania, Mauritius, Morocco, Namibia, Niger, Senegal, Seychelles, and South Africa.
+Africa: Algeria, Angola, Burkina Faso, Cape Verde, Comoros, Ivory Coast, Equatorial Guinea, Gabon, Gambia, Guinea, Guinea-Bissau, Libya, Mali, Mauritania, Mauritius, Morocco, Namibia, Niger, Senegal, Seychelles, and South Africa.

-Americas: Antigua and Barbuda, Argentina, Barbados, Brazil, Chile, Costa Rica, Honduras, Mexico, Saint Kitts and Nevis, Saint Lucia, and United States.
+Americas: Antigua and Barbuda, Argentina, Barbados, Brazil, Chile, Costa Rica, Honduras, Mexico, Saint Kitts and Nevis, Saint Lucia, and the United States.

-Asia: Bahrain, Brunei, China, Hong Kong, Japan, Jordan, South Korea, Kuwait, Malaysia, Maldives, Oman, Qatar, Saudi Arabia, Singapore, Turkey, and United Arab Emirates.
+Asia: Bahrain, Brunei, China, Hong Kong, Japan, Jordan, South Korea, Kuwait, Malaysia, Maldives, Oman, Qatar, Saudi Arabia, Singapore, Turkey, and the United Arab Emirates.

 Oceania: Australia, Fiji, Kiribati, and New Zealand.